FabricMC/fabric-docs/develop/blocks/container-menus.md

 `quickMoveStack` handles shift-clicking items within the menu.
 This example replicates the behavior of vanilla menus like chests and dispensers.

-Then we need to register the menu in a new `ModMenuType` class:
+Then we need to register the menu in a new `ExampleModMenuTypes` class:

-<<< @/reference/latest/src/main/java/com/example/docs/menu/ModMenuType.java#register_menu
+<<< @/reference/latest/src/main/java/com/example/docs/menu/ExampleModMenuTypes.java#register_menu

 We can now set the return value of `createMenu` in the block entity to use our menu: